Urban planning in Singapore: The 2019 Master Plan

-Criticism
+Reception

 Singapore has been referred to by many as the "best-planned city" in the world, with planners lauding the rapid development from British colony to global city, world-class public infrastructure, efficient public transportation and wide-scale affordable housing.
-Over 90% of Singaporeans or Permanent Residents own their own home and at the 2010 Venice Architecture Biennale, it was calculated that with Singapore's land-use efficiency, the world's population could fit into 0.5% of the Earth's landmass.
+Over 90% of Singaporeans or permanent residents own their own home and at the 2010 Venice Architecture Biennale, it was calculated that with Singapore's land-use efficiency, the world's population could fit into 0.5% of the Earth's landmass.
 Common traits cited for Singapore's successful urban planning include clean streets, automobile restrictions, ubiquitous greenery and distinct lack of urban sprawl.

 However, Singapore's highly curated, meticulously planned city is also not without its critics.
-Some have criticised Singapore's lack of spontaneous organic city growth and that the emphasis on a highly controlled urban plan has resulted in a sterile city.
-Others have also criticised the façade of high public-housing ownership, when in reality, due to the Land Acquisition Act which allows the government to own most of Singapore's underlying land, 80% of HDB residents only have 99-year leases on their flats, which depreciates in value as the 99-year term approaches.
+Some have argued that Singapore's lack of "spontaneous organic city growth" and that the emphasis on a "highly controlled urban plan" has resulted in a "sterile" city.
+Others have also argued the background behind the high public-housing ownership, that due to the Land Acquisition Act which allows the government to own most of Singapore's underlying land, these homes are only on a 99-year lease on their flats and are not freehold, which usually depreciates in value as the 99-year term approaches.
 In the same vein, other planning outcomes such as low-car ownership were also a result of controversial policies.
-Car-owners have to obtain a 'Certificate of Entitlement' in order to own a car, which typically costs SGD$70,000 to SGD$100,000 (US$50,000 to US$75,000), which critics say makes cars unaffordable for lower-income families.
+Car-owners have to obtain a Certificate of Entitlement (COE) in order to own a car, which typically costs SGD$70,000 to SGD$100,000 (US$50,000 to US$75,000), which critics say makes cars unaffordable for lower-income families and forces them to take public transport.
 Moreover, with an almost eagle-like focus on economic development in its early days, critics lament the loss of historical buildings for economic development, though conservation efforts have been increased in recent planning efforts.
-Much of the criticism stems from dissatisfaction against what critics regard as Singapore's semi-authoritarian political system and the impingement on personal freedoms as a result of planning policies.
+Much of the criticism stems from dissatisfaction against what anti-government critics regard as Singapore's semi-authoritarian political system under the People's Action Party (PAP) and the impingement on personal freedoms as a result of its planning policies.